 Program completers perform as professional educators with the capacity to support access for all learners.

-For indirect measures of candidates, programs again, overall, relied on existing data sources, especially surveys of program candidates at the time of completion.
+For indirect measures of candidates, programs again, overall, relied on existing data sources, especially surveys of employers and of program candidates at the time of completion.
 In some instances, programs administered pilot measures to begin capturing perspectives on areas of strength and growth.

 ***Please Note: Throughout Standard 1, we utilize data from the CSU Educator Quality Center surveys.
 We included screenshots of the analyzed data within the Aspect responses.
 Unfortunately, we are unable to download raw data to include as links within the responses and the EdQ Center does not allow us to provide guest logins.
 We are happy to work with reviewers to login to the system jointly to allow for any necessary checks.